iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#012] [Repost] A.R.C looking for professional Ruins explorer.md

 > A.R.C., create a better future
 ## Replies
 **ConneR**<br>
-　You people think this is some kind of self-gratification; such ignorant and selfish minds.
+　You people think this is some kind of self\-gratification; such ignorant and selfish minds.
 Really don't want to repost this but I can't stand it anymore.

 **ConneR**<br>
 　Archaeology bears a lot of responsibility.
 Not a job where you impudent children can screw around and do whatever you want.